scala/scala3/docs/docs/typelevel.md

 `toNat(n - 1)` would be the upper bound `Nat` of the declared return type `ToNat(n - 1)`.
 This gives `S[Nat]` as the type of the else clause.
-The full type of the right hand side `Z | S[Nat]` would then be checked against the upper approximation of the result type `Nat`.
+The full type of the right hand side `Z | S[Nat]` would then be checked against the upper approximation of the declared result type `ToNat(n)`, which is again `Nat`.
 This succeeds, so the definition is deemed type-correct.

 ### Second Step: Nicer Syntax for Type Definitions